hsuvarna/BehaviouralCloning/writeup_template.md

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road using correction factor of 0.25.
 The flipped images also helped here.
 In addition, cropping the images reduced the effects of mountains, sky and water in images.

-I used the sample project training data.
+I used the sample project training data ![alt text][image1] ![alt text][image4].
 I filtered out zero steering angle images if more than 5 in sequentially.

 ###Model Architecture and Training Strategy